EGoverde/Mvvm.Nucleus.Maui/README.md

 Within the options the following additional settings can be changed:

 - `AddQueryParametersToDictionary`: Default `true`.
 If set query parameters (e.a. `route?key=val`) are automatically added to the navigation parameter dictionary.
+- `AlwaysDisableNavigationAnimation`: Default `false`.
+If set no animations will be used during navigating, regardless of `isAnimated` (only when using the `INavigationService`).
+- `IgnoreNavigationWhenInProgress`: Default `false`.
+If set when trying to navigate using the `INavigationService` while it is already busy requests will be ignored.
+- `UsePageDestructionOnNavigation`: Default `false`.
+Attempts to unload behaviors and unset bindingcontext of pages when they are popped, as well as triggers the `IDestructible` interface.
 - `UseShellNavigationQueryParameters`: Default `true`.
 If set navigation parameters are passed to Shell as the one-time-use `ShellNavigationQueryParameters`.
-- `UsePageDestructionOnNavigation`: Default `false`.
-Attempts to unload behaviors and unset bindingcontext of pages when they are popped, as well as triggers the `IDestructible` interface.
-- `IgnoreNavigationWhenInProgress`: Default `false`.
-If set when trying to navigate using the `INavigationService` while it is already busy requests will be ignored.

 See the *Sample Project* in the repository for more examples of Nucleus MVVM usage.